pycage/shellfish/doc/tutorial/shui-modules.md

 CSS stylesheets may be loaded as modules as well.
 But since stylesheets work globally, it is advisable to only load them at the beginning of the main Shui document.

-The main use for loading CSS stylesheets is for providing icon sets.
+The main use for loading CSS stylesheets is to provide icon sets.

 ```
 require "./custom-icons.css";